lion328/thaifixes/README.md

 Make Thai language in Minecraft looks better by shifting Thai Unicode characters into right place.

-This is a repository for the new MinecraftForge-based and Rift-based mod.
+This is a repository for the new MinecraftForge-based, Rift-based, and Fabric-based mod.
 You can find previous versions at [https://github.com/lion328/thaifixes-old/](https://github.com/lion328/thaifixes-old/).

 ## Contributors